Dazaiii1/Abdennour-1/README.md

 ### Hi there

-My Name is Abdennour aka Dazai_ , I'm a Student, Penetration Tester and a Self-Learning Developer ...
+My Name is Abdennour aka Dazai_ , I'm a Student, bb hunter and Programmer for automation purposes ...

-- I do some CTFs in THM and PicoCTF ,if you wanna join DM me in my Discord ## Dazai__#1182

 ### Favorite quote